ni/nimi-python/docs/nifgen/functions.rst

         Specifies the horizontal offset of the standard waveform you want the signal generator to produce.
-Specify this attribute in degrees of one waveform cycle.
+Specify this property in degrees of one waveform cycle.
 NI-FGEN sets the :py:data:`nifgen.Session.func_start_phase`
-        attribute to this value.
+        property to this value.
 A start phase of 180 degrees means output generation begins halfway through the waveform.
 A start phase of 360 degrees offsets the output by an entire waveform cycle, which is identical to a start phase of 0 degrees.